How Do I Apply Voice Biometrics?

 Active Method 2 - Static Numeric Passphrase

 This is identical to the Static Text Passphrase, except that the static phrase is a number.
 One very common approach for this method is to have the end user repeat his or her mobile phone number 3 times to create their voiceprint.
 This is easy to remember, changes infrequently, etc. Like text-based passphrases, this method is also susceptible to recorded playback attacks.
-However, if static passphrases must be used, VBG recommends that their use be combined with an outbound call to a mobile phone to help strengthen confidence (i.e., provide another factor -- possession of a cell phone).
+However, if static passphrases must be used, VBG recommends they be combined with an outbound call to a mobile phone to help strengthen confidence (i.e., possession of the phone is like a token, another factor).

 Active Method 3 - RandomPIN™